Chytridiomycosis: Range

 The geographic range of B. dendrobatidis has recently been mapped, and spans much of the world.
 B. dendrobatidis has been detected in 56 of 82 countries, and in 516 of 1240 (42%) species using a data set of more than 36,000 individuals.
 It is widely distributed in the Americas, and detected sporadically in Africa, Asia, and Europe.
 Asia, for example, has only 2.35% prevalence.

 The range suitable for B. dendrobatidis in the New World is vast.
 Regions with its highest suitability include habitats that contain the world's most diverse amphibian fauna.
 Areas at risk are the Sierra Madre Pine Oak Occidental Forest, the Sonoran and Sinaloan dry forest, the Veracruz moist forest, Central America east from the Isthmus of Tehuantepec, the Caribbean Islands, the temperate forest in Chile and western Argentina south of 30°S, the Andes above 1000 m above sea level in Venezuela, Colombia, and Ecuador, eastern slopes of the Andes in Peru and Bolivia, the Brazilian Atlantic forest, Uruguay, Paraguay, and northeastern Argentina, as well as the southwestern and Madeira–Tapajós Amazonian rainforests.

 Currently, the effects of chytridiomycosis are seen most readily in Central America, eastern Australia, South America, and western North America.

 Climate change

 A study suggests that changing global temperatures may be responsible for increased proliferation of chytridiomycosis.
 The rise in temperature has increased evaporation in certain forest environments that as a result has promoted cloud formation.
 Experts propose that increased cloud cover might actually be decreasing the daytime temperature by blocking the sun, while at night the cloud cover serves as insulation to raise the nighttime temperature from its normal range.
-The combination of decreased daytime temperature and increased nighttime temperatures may be providing optimal growth and reproduction for Chytrid fungus which has preferred temperature range between 63° and 77 °F (17° and 25 °C).
+The combination of decreased daytime temperature and increased nighttime temperatures may be providing optimal growth and reproduction for Chytrid fungus which has preferred temperature range between 17° and 25 °C (63° and 77 °F).
 The fungus dies at temperatures at and above 30 °C, which without the cloud cover from increased evaporation is more easily reached by the environment and can, therefore, more easily keep the fungus population in check.